whatphilipcodes/taupy/README.md

     ````

 ### Debugging
-Be aware that even though running the standard build command will put some files into the `./src-tauri/target/debug` directory, these artifacts cannot be run.
+Be aware that even though running the `dev command` will put executable files into the `./src-tauri/target/debug` directory, these artifacts cannot be run.
 To generate an actual usable debug build in that location, run the `debug-build` command first.
 For more information on debugging in Tauri in general refer to the [tauri docs](https://tauri.app/develop/debug/).

+### Security
+As I am only getting started with Tauri and writing desktop applications in general, I cannot guarantee the security of this template.
+If you find any security issues, please report them in the `issues` section, prefably with a PR attached, and I will do my best to incorporate the changes.